simeononsecurity/simeononsecurity.ch/content/articles/bug-bounty-programs-engaging-the-crowd-in-security-testing/index.en.md

 Another benefit of bug bounty programs is that they can speed up the identification and resolution of vulnerabilities.
 Because the testing is conducted by a large and **diverse group of individuals**, vulnerabilities can be identified and reported more quickly than in traditional security testing models.

-Furthermore, bug bounty programs often have a **streamlined process** for reporting vulnerabilities, which can help to ensure that vulnerabilities are addressed in a timely manner.
+Also, bug bounty programs often have a **streamlined process** for reporting vulnerabilities, which can help to ensure that vulnerabilities are addressed in a timely manner.
 This can be especially important in situations where a vulnerability could be exploited by an attacker.

-In conclusion, bug bounty programs offer a number of benefits for companies looking to improve the security of their systems or applications.
+Wrapping up, bug bounty programs offer a number of benefits for companies looking to improve the security of their systems or applications.
 By enlisting the help of a diverse group of skilled security researchers, companies can identify and remediate vulnerabilities more quickly and cost-effectively than in traditional security testing models.

 ## Challenges and Risks in Bug Bounty Programs